 - Robert McLachlan, Andrologist & Medical Director of Healthy Male

-protein powders shakes are sports drinks that are not regulated by the Food and Drug Administration (FDA).
-They can contain illegal substances like anabolic steroids, which have been linked to a lower sperm count [15].
+Protein powder shakes are not FDA-regulated, and a survey of protein-based sports supplements has indicated that some may contain illegal substances like anabolic steroids, which have been linked to lower sperm counts [15].

 Anabolic Steroids

-The brain then sends signals to the body to stop the release of luteinizing hormones (LH) and follicular stimulating hormones (FSH), which stimulate T-production, resulting in a decrease in testosterone and sperm cell creation [16].
+According to the National Institute for Health, this misperception leads to reduced signaling for the release of luteinizing hormones (LH) and follicular stimulating hormones (FSH), which are responsible for testosterone production and sperm creation [16].

 FAQs